Monash University

 The Monash School of Medicine is recognized for providing a comprehensive and interdisciplinary approach to medical training.
 The Faculty of Medicine, Nursing and Health Sciences is Monash’s largest research faculty and has established a reputation for the quality and impact of its research in health care and the biosciences.
 Beyond basic science, Monash has a very clear focus on translational research: taking frontier scientific discoveries and converting these into measurable human health benefits.

-The Bachelor of Medical Science / Doctor of Medicine at Monash University has been designed in close consultation with doctors, health care professionals and leaders in the health and research sectors to give you the scientific background and clinical expertise to ensure you are prepared for your future as a doctor.
+The Bachelor of Medical Science and Doctor of Medicine at Monash University has been designed in close consultation with doctors, health care professionals, and leaders in the health and research sectors to give you the scientific background and clinical expertise to ensure you are prepared for your future as a doctor.

 Program

-The course develops through theme studies in personal and professional development; population, society, health, and illness; scientific basis of clinical practice; and clinical skills, all of which come together in professional practice demonstrated in the clinical placement units.
+The program develops through theme studies in personal and professional development; population, society, health and Illness; scientific basis of clinical practice; and clinical skills, all of which come together in professional practice demonstrated in the clinical placement units.

-The focus of these studies is the social, environmental, and behavioural contexts of illness and the practice of medicine, especially in rural and remote areas.
-Broad societal issues are also covered, including health promotion, epidemiology, public health, community diversity, population and global health.
-You will also study the history and philosophy of the scientific approach to medicine, and approaches to knowledge and information, and hence develop a sound understanding of evidence-based medicine.
+Population, society, health, and illness develops your abilities to deal with broader society and population issues.
+Students will consider the social, environmental, and behavioural contexts of illness and the practice of medicine, including an emphasis on rural and remote Australia.
+Other elements of this theme will be built around health promotion, epidemiology, public health, community diversity, population and global health, and a range of other societal issues.
+The history and philosophy of the scientific approach to medicine will also be included, extending this to approaches to knowledge and information, and an understanding of evidence-based medicine.

-These studies address human systems, and through them you will develop the knowledge and concepts that underpin both the basic medical sciences and in the clinical sciences.
+Scientific basis of clinical practice includes much of the human systems-based teaching in the course.
+The knowledge and concepts that underpin medicine, both in the basic medical sciences and in the clinical sciences, are included.

 Clinical Placements